 The NT EPA is the main environmental regulator with regard to approvals, pollution incidents and waste management.
 The key legislation they administer is the Waste Management and Pollution Control Act, Water Act, Environmental Assessment Act and the Marine Pollution Act.
-This includes assessment and management of Environmental Impact Assessments, Public Environmental Reports, Incident Notification, Pollution Incident enforcement, Waste Discharge Licencing and Environmental Protection Licencing.
+This includes Environmental Impact Assessment's, Public Environmental Reports, Incident Notification, Pollution Incident enforcement, Waste Discharge Licencing and Environmental Protection Licencing.
+Significant change is planned with Environment Protection

-Department of Lands, Planning and Environment
+Department of Infrastructure, Planning and Logistics

-The planning function of this department is responsible for the Planning Act, which includes development consent approval for projects that may have environmental conditions.
+The planning function of this department is responsible for the Planning Act which includes development consent approval for projects which may have environmental conditions.
 Port facilities are also subject to planning schemes and other planning controls.
-The heritage section is responsible for protecting historically significant areas under the Heritage Act, which includes shipwrecks.